-Why did I write this blog?
+Why did I wrote this blog?

 Granting guests access to the environment is underestimated and underexposed.
 Besides this, no processes are mapped internally before access is granted.
 The main reason for this is not to get in the way of business operations.
-Besides, many organizations have already granted guest access to the environment.
+Besides, many organizations have already granted guests access to the environment.

-Well, often the main reasons why guest access is needed are:
+Often the main reasons why guest access is needed are:

 - Working together on a project with guests needing access to Microsoft Teams channel(s)

 - Guests requires access to a SharePoint site